zio/zio/docs/howto/migrate/migration-guide.md

 |-------------------------|----------------|
 | `zio.internal.Executor` | `zio.Executor` |

-In regard to renaming the `Platform data type to the `RuntimeConfig` we have some similar renaming in other data types like `Runtime` and `ZIO`:
+In regard to renaming the `Platform` data-type to the `RuntimeConfig` we have some similar renaming in other data-types like `Runtime` and `ZIO`:

 | ZIO 1.0               | ZIO 2.x                    |
 |-----------------------|----------------------------|